nginxinc/nginx-ingress-workshops/Plus/labs/lab10/readme.md

 NGINX Plus Ingress Controller can do this, using a feature called `HTTP Split Clients.`  This feature allows you to define a percentage of traffic to be split between different k8s Services, representing different versions of your application.

-You will use the currently running Cafe-mTLS coffee and tea pods, and split the traffic at an 80:20 ratio between coffee and tea Services.
+You will use the currently running Cafe coffee-mtls and tea-mtls pods, and split the traffic at an 80:20 ratio between coffee-mtls and tea-mtls Services.

 Refer to the following diagram for testing Blue/Green traffic splitting with NGINX Plus Ingress Controller: